Libya Wedding Traditions Cultural Wedding Guide 2025

 - Guest capacity: 100-250 men

-Modern adaptations show 15% of urban couples opting for mixed-gender receptions, particularly among younger, Western-educated families.
+Modern adaptations show some urban couples opting for mixed-gender receptions, particularly among younger, Western-educated families.

 Traditional Wedding Cuisine